ShakilM26/Twitter-Sentiment-Analysis/README.md

 ## Module and Function used for
 * Data collection and manipulation using Pandas.
-* Text data cleaning with regular expressions and Beautiful Soup.
+* Text data cleaning with regular expressions.
 * Sentiment analysis using NLP techniques.
 * Data visualization using Seaborn and Matplotlib.